logicmoo/logicmoo_workspace/Syntax of lps.swi.md

 [TOC]

+lps.swi is the LPS implementation based on SWI-Prolog.
+The syntax used in lps.js is slightly different.

-The current syntax of LPS uses a flexible mixture of explicit and implicit time.
-However, most of the top-level of an LPS “program” does not depend upon time and has the following,  mostly optional components.
+The current syntax of LPS is essentially a superset of @SWI-Prolog](http://www.swi-prolog.org), adding a flexible mixture of explicit and implicit time and some additional rules and declarations.

 ### Comments